 Reviewed671 words (Est. Reading Time 3m 21s)

-- ...while Sam Neill and Jeff Goldblum help lead the cast with their performances, it's really Spielberg's directing and some still impressive animatronics that makes this film so enjoyable even so many years after it's release.
+- ...while Sam Neill and Jeff Goldblum help lead the cast, it's Spielberg's directing - and some impressive animatronics - that gives this film its magic.

 For our recent “Retro Reviews”, we’ve been going back through our movie collection and re-visiting some of our old favorites.
 This weekend, after a long hard week of work, I was in the mood for something fantastical – and Jurassic Park came immediately to mind.